mmikowski/hi_score/README.md

   $ xhi help 0-5
 ```

-Even if we specify only one stage `bin/xhi` will often run more.
-That is
-because many stages have dependencies as discussed in the following section.
+Even if we specify only one stage target `bin/xhi` will often run more.
+That is because many targets have dependencies as discussed in the following section.

-### Dependency resolution
+### Resolve dependencies
-The `bin/xhi` has a resolver that ensures all prerequisite stages are run but only if required.
-For example, if we run `bin/xhi build` right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm libraries*.
-If we run it again, many stages will be omitted because they are known as complete.
-Conversely, if we run `dev_upgrade` all `npm` packages will be updated to the latest revision.
-On any subsequent build, `bin/xhi` will re-install all `npm` packages, reset the environment, and re-test the codebase because this is required when libraries are updated.
-This capability is provided by setting *goal* and *environment* prerequisites.

-#### Goal prerequisites
+The `bin/xhi` has a resolver that ensures all required stages are run before the requested target.
+For example, consider the stages that are run when we enter `bin/xhi build,dev_start` for the first time.

+- **01 install**  Download all vendor assets
+- **02 setup** Copy, rename, and patch vendor files.
+Install commit hook.
+- **06 dev\_start** Configure and start an HTTP server
+- **07 dev\_test** Ran all unit test suites found in `test.d`
+- **08 dev\_lint** Ran all lint tests (whitespace, TODO, eslint, strict)
+- **09 dev\_cover** Calculated and report coverage
+- **11 build** Minimized, obfuscated, and SuperPacked three apps
+- **11 build** Created a unique dist folder for each app with meta-data and build reports

+#### Resolve goal requirements
-Goal prerequisites are stages that are always run before before the target
-stage.
-For example, if we run `bin/xhi dev_commit` the `dev_lint`, and
-`dev_test` stages will be run first to ensure the code quality is acceptable.
-If either prerequisite fails, `bin/xhi` exits immediately (with an exit code
-of 1) and the target stage is not attempted.
-Goal prerequesites are configured
+Goal requirements are stages that are always run before before the target stage.
+For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
+If either requirement fails, `bin/xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
+Goal requirements are configured in `package.json.xhi_commandTable`.
-in `package.json.xhi_commandTable`.

-#### Environment prerequisites
-These are stages that must be successfully completed in the development
-environment.
-For example, if we run `bin/xhi dev_commit` but have not run
-`bin/xhi install`, the `install` stage will be run before the `dev_commit`
-stage.
-The success or failure of each stage is saved in the state file
-(`lib/xhi_state.json`) and the next stage is run.
-If the `install` stage
-succeeds it will not be included in future prerequisite calculations.
+#### Resolve environment requirements
+Environment requirements must be successfully completed in the development environment before the target stage.
+For example, if we run `bin/xhi dev_commit` but have not run `bin/xhi install`, the `install` stage will be run before the `dev_commit` stage.
+The success or failure of each stage is saved in the state file (`lib/xhi_state.json`) and the next stage is run.
+If the `install` stage succeeds it will not be included in future requirements for `dev_commit` as it will have been completed in the prior run.

-Environment prerequisites may be invalidated.
-For example, if `bin/xhi
-install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as
-failed and the stage will be attempted again in the next `bin/xhi` invocation
-that requires it as a prerequisite.
+Previously completed environment requirements may be invalidated.
+For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and the stage will be attempted again in the next `bin/xhi` invocation that requires it as a requirement.

-Explicitly requested stages will always run regardless of their last success
-status.
-For example, `bin/xhi dev_lint` may or may not run the `install`
-stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage
-because it is explicitly listed. `bin/xhi help-dev_lint` will also run
-`install` since it is explicitly within the range provided (`help-dev_lint`).
-We can reset the status by removing the `stage_status_map` from the
+Explicitly requested stages will always run regardless of their last success status.
+For example, `bin/xhi dev_lint` may or may not run the `install` stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `bin/xhi help-dev_lint` will also run `install` since it is explicitly within the range provided (`help-dev_lint`).
+We can reset the status by removing the `stage_status_map` from the `run/xhi_state.json` file.
-`lib/xhi_state.json` file.

 ### Exit status
 If all the stages of a range are successful an exit status of `0` is provided.